cmsc733/cmsc733.github.io/project4.md

 You will be mainly graded on the analysis of your approach and 'your original' implementation to make the SfMLearner better!
 Along with the standard report, you will be submitting a presentation video of about 5-7 mins long, explaining your approach and the in-depth analysis of your methods and the results.
 More on submission details are mentioned below in [section 5](#sub).

 Note: You don't have to reimplement SfMLearner again!
 You will be not graded for that.
 Use the SfMLearner code on [Github](https://github.com/tinghuiz/SfMLearner) by the original authors.
 Feel free to modify or use any code available online to make the results better but DO NOT forget to cite them.
-You are restricted to $\sim$ 20K images provided in the dataset for training.
+You are restricted to $$\sim$$ 20K images provided in the dataset for training.

 [SfMLearner](https://people.eecs.berkeley.edu/~tinghuiz/projects/SfMLearner/cvpr17_sfm_final.pdf)